Oral Health in Rural Communities

-Ronald McDonald House of Charities sponsors the Care Mobile, a dental mobile unit that travels around the state, bringing dental care to South Dakota children.
+Ronald McDonald House of Charities sponsors the Dakota Smiles Mobile Dental Program, a dental mobile unit that travels around the state, bringing dental care to South Dakota children.

 Yakima Valley Farm Workers Clinic sponsors a Mobile Medical and Dental Services providing both healthcare and urgent dental care services for remote populations with a focus on migrant children.